 You won't have to go on any special diet when you have braces, but you'll want

-to avoid some foods that are problems
+to avoid some foods that

 Because braces put pressure on your teeth, you might feel uncomfortable once in